project-anuvaad/anuvaad-corpus-tools/data-validation-pipeline/readme.md

 A python binding of the above named cyhunspell is used.
 The exposed API is:

     Method name         :   spell_corrector
-    Input Parameters    :   Pandas Dataframe consisting of one sentence per row in column L1, lang code of language1, lang code of language2
-    Output              :   Pandas Dataframe consisting of corrected sentence per row in column L1
+    Input Parameters    :   Pandas Dataframe consisting of one sentence per row in column L1, language1, language2 Output              :   Pandas Dataframe consisting of corrected sentence per row in column L1

 #### 3. Sanity Checker